 Second, I joined a gym.
 Today I had my second real workout in over 17 months.
 It feels great to be back in a real gym!
 I’m still nervous about Covid, and working out in a mask sucks.
 But the risk/reward ratio is clear for me; I need to exercise to feel good.
 I can deal with a little discomfort to ensure my mental health.

 Third, and most importantly, I resumed planning and tracking my calories each day because knowing is half the battle.
 I’m setting small goals every day and scheduling my deficits based on my activity levels.
 If something comes up, I’ll reassess and roll with the punches.
 Do I expect everything to be smooth and easy?
 Nope.
 But I won’t let my fear of the unknown stop me from erasing this pandemic weight gain.

 Finally, I am taking the time to write blog posts like this because writing keeps me focused on my goals.
 (BTW, thanks for reading!)

 My medium-term goal is to lose this 19 lbs of fat in the next three months—just before my birthday.
 If you’re interested in following my progress or learning about my food and exercise plan, find me on Instagram, check out my book, or send me an email.

-More to come.
+I’m planning to blog about this my transformation regularly.
+Hopefully, this will inspire you to get moving, too.
 In the meantime, I wish you and yours peace and clarity as well all move toward a new normal.
 And if you experienced pandemic weight gain, know that you’re not alone.
 We’re all in this together.